Construction business loans: why builders get declined (and how to avoid wasted applications)

-Last updated: December 2025
+Last updated: February 2026

 Written by Michael Pajar, Director

-But money still feels tight.
+But the bank account still feels tight.

 What people usually use it for